DBT Interpersonal Effectiveness Skills DEARMAN Worksheet

 As therapists, we know that we want our patients to learn how to be assertive without having to be aggressive, hostile, or submissive, but it is easier said than done.
 Fortunately, dialectical behavioral therapy offers tools to help us teach our patients how to be assertive while being patient and understanding in most situations.
 One of the most effective DBT tools for this is DEARMAN.

 This is the DBT interpersonal effectiveness skills worksheet: DEARMAN.
 This worksheet utilizes the acronym DEARMAN to illustrate the tools needed to be assertive without being aggressive or submissive during confrontation.

 This worksheet teaches the patient how to use these four useful tools to be assertive yet fair and patient, while dealing with interpersonal conflict.
 By using this worksheet the patient is able to reflect on a situation and learn how to articulate his or her point and be assertive, while also being fair and cooperative.

 The first time the patient completes this worksheet he or she should be working with his or her therapist.
 This worksheet lays out a process that cannot be learned immediately.
 It takes practice and guidance to understand the concepts that are outlined in DEARMAN.
-The worksheet follows the anagram, explaining each of the core skills taught in DEARMAN.
+The worksheet follows the acronym, explaining each of the core skills taught in DEARMAN.